 Load balancing spreads incoming network traffic across a group of backend servers to ensure satisfactory speed and optimized functioning.
 The group of backend servers is commonly called a server farm or server pool.
 The larger the server farm and the more optimized the load balancing, the less clients experience slowdown when one of the servers is down or overloaded.

 High‑traffic websites serve thousands or even millions of people each day.
-Part of this service is displaying content, such as text, image, and video within seconds for users.
-Servers need to identify the data needed and execute it reliably every single time.
+Part of the service is displaying content, such as text, image, and video.
+Servers need to identify the data needed and deliver it reliably every single time.

-Load balancing prevents servers from becoming crippled when there’s an overflow of requests.
+Load balancing prevents a website from becoming crippled when there’s an overflow of requests.
 A load balancer sends requests to servers that can efficiently handle them to maximize speed and performance.

 Videos on Load Balancing

-In some cases, it is essential that all requests from a client are sent to the same server for the duration of their session, such as while a client is putting items in a shopping cart, then heads to a purchase window.
-This consistency is known as session persistence.
-Without session persistence, switching servers causes information to be fetched twice, creating performance inefficiencies.
+In some cases, it is essential that all requests from a client are sent to the same server for the duration of a session, for example when a client is putting items in a shopping cart and then completing the purchase.
+Maintaining the connection between client and server is known as session persistence.
+Without session persistence, information has to be synchronized across servers and potentially fetched multiple times, creating performance inefficiencies.